thermesmarins/tmsm-woocommerce-billing-fields/README.md

     * birthday as BIRTHDAY
     * birthdate as BIRTHDATE
     * signup source as SOURCE
-* Tested up to WooCommerce 3.4
+* Tested up to WooCommerce  8.7.0
+* Compatible with HPOS woocommerce